 When a company decides to go with influencer advertising, they have to choose from numerous types of influencer campaigns.

 Here, we will dive into 8 different kinds of them that you can use to bring brand awareness:

 Sending free products to an influencer hoping for free publicity, review, mention, etc.

-Run a giveaway campaign and ask an influencer to share your giveaway event with their followers.
+Running a giveaway campaign and asking an influencer to share your giveaway event with their followers.

 Allowing an influencer to take over your social media channels for a set amount of time to navigate your brand promotion on social media.

 - Affiliate marketing:

 Giving influencers a commission on all sales they drive as a result of their content and influence.

 Paying an influencer to feature your brand on their blog or social channel.

 Collaborating with influencers in your niche who write blogs and accept blogs to either accept the blog entries or post your content to websites and blogs.